 - Coconut or olive oil (optional – for adding luster to eggs)

-Step 1: Making Natural Easter Egg Dye:
+Making Easter Egg Dye

 - Bring the dye matter (cabbage, turmeric, etc.) and water to a boil.
 Turn heat down to low and simmer, covered, for 15-60 minutes until desired color is reached.
 Keep in mind that the eggs will be several shades lighter so it’s best to go for deep, rich hues.